jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 * The HTTP StatusCode will always be `500 - Internal Server Error`
 * An exception stack trace will only be included in the response in `TESTINGONLY` build configurations

-We are using the result type `Result<TValue, Error>` to pass errors through the Application and Domain layers up to the API layer, where that Error will have a `Code` that will be converted to an appropriate `HttpStatusCode` (with or without a message).
+We are also using the result type `Result<TValue, Error>` to pass errors through the Application and Domain layers up to the API layer, where that Error will have a `Code` that will be converted to an appropriate `HttpStatusCode` (with or without a message).

+For `Result<TValue, Error>` that reach the API layer and that contain an error, they will be automatically converted into HTTP Status codes.

-There is a known mapping between an `ErrorCode` (that has semantic meaning to the Application and Domain layers) to a `HttpErrorCode` (that has meaning to HTTP APIs).
+> There is a well-known mapping between the `Error.Code` (that has semantic meaning to the Application and Domain layers) to a `HttpErrorCode` (that has meaning to HTTP APIs).

 ### HTTP Status codes

-s

-### Logging

-TBD
+By default, we set the status code of all responses based on the HTTP method used.

+* If you `GET` a request, you will get a `200 - OK` response.
+* If you `POST` a request, you will either get a `201 - Created` with the `Location` of the created resource in the response headers, or you will get a `200 - OK` response.
+* If you `PUT` or `PATCH` a request, you will get a `202 - Accepted` response.
+* If you `DELETE` a request, you will get a `204 - No Content` response

 ### Wire Formats